Home

 Concrete Countertop Reinforcement

-Concrete countertop reinforcement helps to increase the tensile strength of your concrete countertop.
-To ensure sufficient tensile strength and help eliminate structural cracking reinforcing concrete countertops is a must.
+Concrete countertop reinforcement helps to increase the tensile strength of your countertop.
+To ensure sufficient tensile strength and help eliminate structural cracking, reinforcing countertops built using concrete is a must.

-There are many different reinforcing materials you can use, either alone or in combination to reinforce concrete countertops.
-To be most effective these materials should be placed in the bottom half of the concrete countertop.
+There are many different reinforcing materials you can use, either alone or in combination, to reinforce a concrete countertop.
+To be most effective at minimizing cracks, these materials should be placed in the bottom half of the form when you install the reinforcement.

 concrete countertop reinforcement

-Many concrete countertop contractors use 3/8 inch rebar or pencil bar, both made of steel with the pencil bar about 3/16 inch wide.
-Used together, and tied in a 6 inch grid, these steel bars will greatly increase the tensile strength of your countertop.
+Many concrete countertop contractors use 3/8 inch rebar or pencil bar, both made of steel with the pencil bar being about 3/16 inch wide.
+Used together, and tied in a 6 inch grid, these steel bars will greatly increase the tensile strength of your countertop and lesson the chances of it cracking.

 If you are pouring your countertop in place, secure the wire mesh in the bottom half of the counter and place the concrete around the wire.
 Never push the wire mesh down into the concrete after it has been poured.
 This will cause shadowing on the surface of the concrete countertop that looks like the wire mesh grid.